Franklin Square, New York: Community organizations

+Community League of Garden City South, Inc.

+United Loyal Orange Lodge No. 228 is based in the area.
+It is associated with the Loyal Orange Institution USA, and is a Protestant fraternity that commemorates Ulster Scots and Orange heritage.

+Franklin Square has the Franklin Square Warriors youth football program, Franklin Square Raiders youth soccer program, the Franklin Square Little League, and Franklin Square Seminoles II baseball and softball club.

 Government

 As part of the Town of Hempstead, Franklin Square is located within the town's 3rd council district, through which it is represented on the Hempstead Town Council by Melissa Miller.
 Furthermore, as part of New York's 4th congressional district, the hamlet is represented by Laura Gillen.

 Parks and recreation

 The Town of Hempstead Department of Parks and Recreation operates and maintains two parks in Franklin Square: Averill Boulevard Park and Rath Park.

 The Averill Boulevard Park features a playground, a swimming pool, walking paths & nature trails, and sports facilities.

 Rath Park includes a swimming pool, a playground, football & baseball fields, and basketball, handball, & tennis courts.
 Furthermore, there is a snack commissary and recreational equipment rental facility that operates during the summer, while the pool is operational.